Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `AttachEffect.InitialDelays` can be used to set the delays before first creating the effects on TechnoType.
 Defaults to 0 (immediately).
 Delay matching the position in `AttachTypes` is used for that type, or the last listed delay if not available.
   - `AttachEffect.RecreationDelays` is used to determine if the effect can be recreated if it is removed completely (e.g `AttachEffect.RemoveTypes`), and if yes, how long this takes.
 Defaults to -1, meaning no recreation.
 Delay matching the position in `AttachTypes` is used for that type, or the last listed delay if not available.

-- AttachEffectTypes can be attached to objects via Warheads using `AttachEffect.AttachTypes`.
+- AttachEffectTypes can be attached to objects via Warheads or Weapons using `AttachEffect.AttachTypes`.
+When it is used on a Warhead, it will only be used when the warhead hits the target within the cellspread range.
+When it is used on a Weapon, it will directly act on the target at the instant after firing.
   - `AttachEffect.DurationOverrides` can be used to override the default durations.
 Duration matching the position in `AttachTypes` is used for that type, or the last listed duration if not available.
   - `AttachEffect.CumulativeRefreshAll` if set to true makes it so that trying to attach `Cumulative=true` effect to a target that already has `Cumulative.MaxCount` amount of effects will refresh duration of all attached effects of the same type instead of only the one with shortest remaining duration.
 If `AttachEffect.CumulativeRefreshAll.OnAttach` is also set to true, this refresh applies even if the target does not have maximum allowed amount of effects of same type.
   - `AttachEffect.CumulativeRefreshSameSourceOnly` controls whether or not trying to apply `Cumulative=true` effect on target requires any existing effects of same type to come from same Warhead by same firer for them to be eligible for duration refresh.